 - The thickness of a single hair strand: You can’t possibly measure the diameter of your hair with an ordinary measuring tape.
 All you need to do is feel one single strand of your hair in between your index and thumb.

 1. By the look

 a.
 Straight hair: Below is the examples of straight hair.
 Does your hair look like the picture below?
 Then you certainly have straight hair.
-Natural straight hair may have little bent at the bottom and will not be as straight as the flat ironed hair, so don’t be confused.
+Natural straight hair may have little bent at the bottom and will not be as straight as the flat-ironed hair, so don’t be confused.
 Your hair is naturally shiny but needs to be frequently washed due to greasiness.
 It feels great not to tie your hair and let your natural shine mesmerize people, but it’s also inviting dirt with open arms so don’t always do that

 c.
 If your hair looks like the picture is given below, then you have curly hair!
-Your hair is a little moody, but if you can control the dryness and frizz then your hair have the strength of a superhero!
+Your hair is a little moody, but if you can control the dryness and frizz then your hair has the strength of a superhero!
 The conditioner should be your weapon to dominate roughness and frizz

 2. By the texture